If you’re unsure of the best GPU to pair with your i9-9900K, read on.

 3. Sapphire Pulse RX 5700 XT: Best AMD graphics card for i9-9900K for 1440p gaming

 Here, we have two gaming scenarios.
 The first is the good old case of stable 60 frames per second.
 The second scenario includes the 1440p resolution and three-digit frame rates.
 Luckily, there are great graphics cards for both cases.

-If you want to run all the latest AAA games at 60fps and 1440p something like the RX 5700 XT or the RTX 2070 Super is your best bet.
-Of course, both cards are capable of achieving results way higher than 60fps in most games but the most demanding ones will stay in the 60-80fps range.
+If you want to run all the latest AAA games at 60fps and 1440p the RX 5700 XT is the best AMD GPU for the 9900K.
+The card is capable of achieving results way higher than 60fps in most games but the most demanding ones will stay in the 60-80fps range.

 For zero compromise 1440p high refresh rate gaming the RTX 2080 Super is the best choice.
 At least if you want to play both AAA titles and esports games at high refresh rates.
 If you’re ready to shave some details off or are satisfied with AAA titles running at 60 frames well, you’ve already read the best choices for those use cases.

 6. EVGA RTX 2060 KO Gaming: Best i9-9900K graphics card for 1080p gaming

 If you want to play AAA games at 60 frames per second or higher at 1080p and esports games at high refresh rates, the RTX 2060 is the best GPU to pair with the 9900K.
 The card’s capable of achieving 60fps or higher in great majority of current titles with all settings cranked to the max.
 And when it comes to FPS games or esports and multiplayer titles, they will run at 100 fps or higher without issues.